Browse by Medical Category

 Massachusetts General Hospital185 Cambridge StreetSimches Research Building CPZN 8234Boston, MA 02114Phone: 617-726-6906Fax: 617-643-3566Email: Bernstein.Bradley@mgh.harvard.edu

-Chromatin regulators, such as the Polycomb and trithorax complexes, play critical roles in controlling the expression and potential of genes during development.
+Chromatin regulators play critical roles in controlling the expression and potential of genes during development.
 We identified a novel chromatin structure, termed bivalent domains, that is subject to simultaneous regulation by Polycomb repressors and trithorax activators.
-Bivalent domains appear to keep developmental regulator genes poised in pluripotent embryonic stem cells and may also serve similar functions in multipotent progenitor cells.
-Current studies are leveraging a new generation of experimental assays to characterize the functions of bivalent domains and to understand the mechanisms that underlie their establishment and function.
+In ES cells, bivalent domains appear to keep developmental genes poised for alternate fates.
+We now apply emerging chromatin and genome engineering approaches to study how bivalent domains and interacting regulatory elements program gene expression in development.

 Read more on Dr. Bernstein's research lab website at http://bernstein.mgh.harvard.edu/.

-Read more about the Bernstein Lab from the Center for Cancer Research Annual Report and the Pathology Basic Science Research Brochure.
+Read more about the Bernstein Lab from the Center for Cancer Research Annual Report.

 Members of the Bernstein Laboratory